OliviaThrasher/IT-capstone/README.md

-# capstone-portfolio
+# Capstone Portfolio
-For my IT Capstone
+My name is Olivia Thrasher and this is my senior capstone project portfolio and documentation.